seblum/octiv-booker/README.md

 ![Octive Overview](https://github.com/seblum/octiv_booker/blob/d434b11827b830aa7dd0e0614558034dbaabe66f/octiv_overview.png)

 Octiv Slotbooker is, as the name says, used to book a slot/class for the fitness app Octiv.
 I developed it mainly for personal reasons so I can automate the weekly booking of classes.
+The functionality is based on selenium.

 ## Structure